juanjosearango/Z-scan-PARAMETER-EXTRACTION-PROGRAM/README.md

 ```

-## Examination and diagnostics mode: Data and results survey
+## Software execution in Examination and Diagnostics Mode: Data and results survey